cwi-dis/cwipc_util/readme.md

 # CWI Pointcloud utility library

-This repository builds a utility library for using `cwipc` objects to represent pointclouds.
+This repository is a utility library for using `cwipc` objects to represent pointclouds.
+It is part of the `cwipc` suite, <https://github.com/cwi-dis/cwipc>, and should generally be installed or built as part of that suite.

 ## General design considerations